 Insect and Disease Control--Done only to ensure safety or when problem seriously discourages public use.

-Snow removal-- One day service on roads and parking areas.
+Snow removal-- None except where major access ways or active parking areas dictate the need for removal.

 Lighting-- Replaced on complaint or when noticed by employees.